 In the process, we discovered some great new spots and made some really wonderful memories.
-But as usual, our family adventures included their fair share of misadventures too.
+But as usual, our family vacations included their fair share of misadventures too.
 I’ve put together some info about the springs we visited, plus our suggestions for making the most out of your tubing trip (and avoiding as much aggravation as possible).

 Our tubing adventures (or attempted adventures, I should say) took place during two weekends.